 16) Eat Guanajuato’s Signature Dish: Miner’s Enchiladas

-There are many regional Mexican dishes to try in Guanajuato, yet perhaps the food the city is most known for is enchiladas mineras, or miner’s enchiladas.
+There are many regional Mexican dishes to try in Guanajuato, yet the food the city is most known for is enchiladas mineras, or miner’s enchiladas.
 As Guanajuato came to prominence as a silver mining town, this dish was created as a quick & easy lunch used to fuel up the miners for a hard day’s work.

-Miner’s enchiladas are composed of day-old tortillas that are dipped in a red chili sauce, flash fried, and then stuffed with ranchero cheese.
+Miner’s enchiladas are composed of day-old tortillas dipped in a red chili sauce, flash fried, and then stuffed with ranchero cheese.
 Then the enchiladas are topped with onions, carrots, and potato along with even more sauce and cheese.

 17) Unwind with a Drink within Guanajuato’s Cafe-Lined Plazas